aanmeba/minesweeper/README.md

 ## Future Improvement

-[v] Implement a command-line argument feature to upgrade the current hack version.
+[v] Implement a command-line argument feature to upgrade the current hack version.<br />
 [ ] Refactor the `Board` and `Run` classes by breaking down some of the implementation into separate classes.